 Just taking a lesson once a week won’t cut it.
 You’ll forget everything you learned before the next lesson.
 When I started I was a total fanatic and went swing dancing four or five times a week.
 OK, maybe you don’t have to be that insane, but you should go out at least twice or three times a week.
 Check this site’s Lindy Calendar and Lindy map to find events near you.

 It’s true that some great dancers just learned by going out and having people teach them (more follows than leads), but I think lessons are always helpful and sometimes crucial depending on your natural dancing ability.
 And don’t just take lessons from one teacher – try many teachers and learn many styles.
 Many venues have free lessons before the dance – take them.
 See my links to recommended instructors and classes.
-After you’ve gotten basic East Coast Swing down, take classes in Lindy Hop and Balboa.
+After you’ve got the basic steps down, take private lessons!!
+Private lessons will transform your dancing.
+Just be prepared to work on the basics that you thought you already knew.

 These have intense all-day class schedules that will really jump-start your swing dancing fast!
 Think of them as swing dance boot camps.
 They usually have dances at night which have really advanced dancers and contests to inspire you.
 The best and biggest one in Southern California is Camp Hollywood.
 But there are Lindy exchanges going on all over the country year-round.
 Search on Google for the cities near you.
 You will be a MUCH better dancer after each one of these, I guarantee it!